zenml-io/blog.zenml.io/_posts/2022-08-02-zero-twelve-zero-release.md

 For a detailed look at what's changed, give [our full release notes](https://github.com/zenml-io/zenml/releases/tag/0.12.0) a glance.

 ## 🌪 KServe Integration
+The spotlight in this release is the ZenML Kserve integration.

-The KServe integration allows you to scale up your ML model by serving your ML models on Kubernetes using any of your favourite ML framework like Tensorflow, XGBoost, Scikit-Learn, PyTorch, and ONNX.
+This integration lets you define pipeline steps to scale up your ML model by serving your ML models on Kubernetes using any of your favourite ML framework like Tensorflow, XGBoost, Scikit-Learn, PyTorch, and ONNX.

 ![Kserve](../assets/posts/release_0_12_0/kserve.png)